AR/AP Automation Report 2026

 Company Size Considerations for AR/AP Automation

-Growth-Stage Companies ($10-50M Revenue): Companies at this scale typically require dedicated AP automation platforms.
+Companies at this scale typically require dedicated AP automation platforms A fractional CFO can help you navigate accounting services in this area.
 Volume has increased beyond what manual processes can efficiently handle, and the cost of processing errors has grown.
 Mid-market automation platforms like Bill.com, Tipalti, or similar solutions become appropriate investments.
 AR automation should expand to include automated collections sequences and customer portal capabilities.

 Technology Enablement for AR/AP Automation